bbauska/UofM-AdvStyling/readme.md

 <!-- {width="5.0in" height="0.9145297462817148in"} -->
 </p>

-So, what\'s the deal with Svelte?
+So, what&apos;s the deal with Svelte?
 The framework has seen quite a bit of adoption lately and even had [Vercel](https://stackdiary.com/free-hosting-for-developers/#vercel) invest in [its creator Rich